keboola/connection-docs/templates/ecommerce/ecommerce.md

 {: .image-popup}
 ![Shopify Analytics to Keboola Provided Snowflake Database](/templates/ecommerce/shopify-to-keboola-snowflake.png)

 When you are finished, click **Save** in the top right corner.
-The template builder will create your new configuration and when it is done, you will be redirected to the Use Case Catalogue where you can see the newly created flow.
+The template builder will create your new configuration and when it is done, you will be redirected to the Template Catalogue where you can see the newly created flow.

-Click **Run Use Case** and start building your visualizations a few minutes later.
+Click **Run Template** and start building your visualizations a few minutes later.

 {: .image-popup}
 ![Shopify Analytics to Keboola Provided Snowflake Database - Flows](/templates/ecommerce/shopify-to-keboola-provided-snowflake-database-flows.png)